codersclub/DRKB/kylix/setup/kylix3_mandrake/index.md

 How can I get Kylix 3 Open Edition installed and running on Mandrake 9?

-Open a Super User Terminal, select \"Sessions/New Root Midnight Commander\" and in \"/\", create a directory \"temp\"
+Open a Super User Terminal, select "Sessions/New Root Midnight Commander" and in "/", create a directory "temp"

-Download or copy the file kylix3\_open.tar.gz into the \"temp\" directory you just created.
+Download or copy the file kylix3\_open.tar.gz into the "temp" directory you just created.

 Check that all necessary programs are installed on your system: